Measurement System

 MSA primarily deals with consulting the effect of the measurement system on the measured value.

-The objective of MSA is to access the quality of the measurement system.
-We test the system to determine its statistical properties and use them in comparison with accepted standards, our needs & customer requirement.
+The objective of MSA is to assess the quality of the measurement system.
+We test the system to determine its statistical properties and use them in comparison with accepted standards, our needs & customer requirements.

 How to implement a good measurement system?